The children's clothing business has grown rapidly over the last few years, and in 2022 was valued at $263.30 billion.

 - TwirlyGirl has sold tens of thousands of dresses and is available in more than 100 children's boutiques both domestically and abroad.

 - This brand thinks that one stunning, distinctive, and incredibly comfortable item of clothing is worth more than a whole wardrobe of outfits they never wear.

 - In addition to offering dresses, skirts, tops, and bottoms, they also provide excellent customer service.

 Listen to the full podcast on apple.com ➜

 15. NG Apparels ($16M/year)

-Arpit Aryan Gupta (from Ludhiana, Punjab, India) started NG Apparels almost 12 years ago.
+Arpit Aryan Gupta (from Ludhiana, Punjab, India) started NG Apparels over 12 years ago.

 Thanks for giving me this lovely opportunity, I’m Arpit Aryan Gupta and I’m currently running a garment export unit called NG Apparels that is based in Ludhiana, catering to all clothing segments across the globe.